-Everyone wants their business to rank #1 on Google search, but achieving and maintaining high visibility online is a lot harder and more complex than the simple acronym SEO makes it sound.
-Add multiple locations into the mix – and your difficulties are compounded.
+Everyone wants their business to rank #1 in Google search, but achieving and maintaining high visibility online is a lot harder, and more complex than the simple acronym SEO makes it sound.
+Add multiple locations to the mix – and your difficulties are compounded.

 Identifying the SEO techniques for auto dealer marketing that most effectively pull in local traffic is a moving target.

-Last year Google alone made over 500 changes to how they rank and index a business website on their search engine, and with their latest Hummingbird update that essentially rewrote their entire search engine, they are on a collision-course to best that number in 2013.
-Therefore it is highly probable that some website changes you may have made a couple years ago are now obsolete (if not downright banned), while new standards and best practices for local SEO may be absent from your website as well as your off-page assets like social media and business listings.
+Last year Google alone made over 500 changes to how they rank and index a business website on their search engine, and with their latest Hummingbird update that essentially rewrote their entire search engine, they were on a collision-course to best that number in 2013.
+Therefore it is very likely that some website changes you may have made a couple of years ago are now obsolete (if not downright banned), while new standards and best practices for local SEO may be absent from your website as well as your off-page assets like social media and business listings.

-So if you’ve been thinking that your online visibility seems to have crashed lately – you’re probably correct.
+So if you’ve thought that your online visibility seems to have crashed lately – you’re probably correct.

-As a rule, I focus on about 35 targeted keywords & phrases for most local-business clients, and spend several hours’ fine-honing keyword selections.
-Every keyword strategy is unique, even for clients in the same business vertical – like auto dealers.
+As a rule, I focus on about 35 targeted keywords & phrases for most local business clients and spend several hours’ fine-honing keyword selections.
+Every keyword strategy is unique, even for users in the same business vertical – like auto dealers.

 SEO TIP: Filtering results of the Keyword Planner tool by geographic regions (country, state, county, and city) will display the regional demand for your keyword entered as well as project a sense of how competitive it will be for you to rank for those on local search.

 2. Keyword Mapping & META